 Receive Effective DBT for Substance Abuse in Massachusetts

-If you are seeking DBT for substance abuse in Danvers, Massachusetts, or the surrounding areas, we can help.
+If you are seeking DBT for drug or alcohol abuse in Danvers, Massachusetts, or the surrounding areas, we can help.
 Here at Chapters Recovery, we offer specialized treatment for patients living with addiction or a co-occurring mental health condition.
-To learn more about how DBT can help you overcome an addiction to drugs and alcohol, contact us today.
+We provide a comprehensive treatment program with outpatient options.
+To learn more about how dialectical behavior therapy can help you overcome an addiction to drugs and alcohol, contact us today.